Nikon D70

 Exposure Metering | SPOT Af Area, 3d Color Matrix, Center-Weighted |

-Min Shutter SPEED | 30 Sec |
+Min Shutter Speed | 30 Sec |

 Additional Features | USB, Autofocus |